FH-Prottay/Cancer-Research/README.md

-# Cancer-Research ipynb code is in this repository
+# Cancer-Research python code is in this repository